 Talking with a solicitor can also help define your case in legal terms and help identify further action that may be available to you.

 Sometimes solicitors will work to a fixed fee.
-If they are charging an hourly rate, this is usually no less than £50 per hour.
+If they are charging an hourly rate, this is usually around £50.oo an hour.

 Using a debt recovery agency

 Some companies specialise in debt recovery and will employ a solicitor to take legal action to recover your debt.
 They may charge a fixed fee or take an amount of the money they recover on your behalf.

 Recovering debts through the courts

 If you can't settle the matter in any other way, you may want to make a claim in court.
 This is normally used as a last resort.
 It's a good idea to seek independent legal advice first.

 It's important to remember that: